 The structure is characterized by a series of fiber-composite pipe loops, a SuperTex(™) technology that is allowed to be CNC manufactured.
-The pipes are made of hemp fibers and natural resins to guarantee sustainable performances to the structure in terms of recyclability, cost and weight.
-Each loop is subdivided every 2 m to guarantee an efficient storage of the pieces.
-They are bond together thanks to specific steel joints.
+The pipes are made of hemp fibers and natural resins to guarantee sustainable performance to the structure in terms of recyclability, cost, and weight.
+Each loop is subdivided every 2 m to guarantee efficient storage of the pieces.
+They have bonded together thanks to specific steel joints.
 Three loops develop the whole shape, then there are three more series to reinforce the system.
-They are bond together through the designed intersections where steel joints assure the fixations.
+They are bonded together through the designed intersections where steel joints assure the fixations.
 The connection to the ground is guaranteed by three steel platforms, equipped with a series of connections to fix the pipes.

 A fabric layer is extended over the structure to protect and better define the interior of the shelter.

 The surface is partitioned into two areas with different opacity: three big opaque ellipsoids and the semi-transparent in-between parts that unveil the structure.